 In order to use a keyboard, a keyboard encoder must be used to manipulate data.
-The keyboard encoder used for this implementation is the Semtech Greencoder TM (UR5HCFJL) Zero PowerTM Keyboard Encoder for Portable Systems.
+The keyboard encoder used for this implementation is the Semtech GreencoderTM (UR5HCFJL) Zero PowerTM Keyboard Encoder for Portable Systems.
 This keyboard encoder is the device used between the keyboard and the peripheral device.
 It works on a matrix (8 X 16) format with the capability to support a 128 key keyboard.
 The keyboard encoder has three states that it operates in: sleep, stand by, and active.
 These states are used to efficiently manage power consumption, making this device a good fit for use with CoolRunner.
-The keyboard encoder used for this design implementation can function using 3, 3.3, or 5 volts and uses the PS/2 protocol to receive data from the keyboard.
+The keyboard encoder used for this design implementation can function using 3V, 3.3V, or 5V and uses the PS/2 protocol to receive data from the keyboard.